How Long Does Pre-Approval Take To Enter Into Purchase Contract

 - Deductions such as forced wage garnishments, child support payments, or other deductions that can affect gross qualified income will affect borrowers qualifications

 - Most recent paycheck stubs are requested to determine year to date income and other deductions as hours worked

-With two years tax returns, two years W2s, and most recent paycheck stubs, a solid pre-approval letter can be issued.
+With two years of tax returns, two years of W2s, and most recent paycheck stubs, a solid pre-approval letter can be issued.